theislab/scgen/README.md

 On Windows machines you may need to download a C++ compiler if you wish to build from source yourself.

+* if you plan to use GPU, please consider installling tensorflow-GPU after installing scgen

 ## Examples